 An authentic New Zealand experience to an untouched world.

-Heliworks will fly you and your guided by helicopter into this most remote and spectacular of locations on mighty Mount Earnslaw.
+Heliworks will fly you and your guide by helicopter into this most remote and spectacular of locations on mighty Mount Earnslaw.
 The Earnslaw Burn has lots of wow factor, with big waterfalls and a hanging glacier.

 This is a few hours of not too challenging walking, minimal elevation change and a gourmet picnic lunch.
 Walk along unformed trails in an alpine basin while enjoying the diversity of alpine plants and grasses above the tree line.
 Arrive at the spellbinding Earnslaw Burn where huge waterfalls cascade all around and a hanging glacier looms above.
 This area also recently featured in the Hobbit movies.